Joseph H. Albers: Bishop of Lansing

 On May 26, 1937, Pius XI appointed Albers as the first bishop of the new Diocese of Lansing.
 He was installed on August 4, 1937, by Archbishop John Timothy McNicholas.
 In January 1938, the rectory of St. Mary Cathedral caught fire.
 Albers, his lungs weaken ed by the exposure to mustard gas, collapsed at the scene and was rescued by firefighters.
 In 1940, Albers moved into Meadowvue in Eaton Rapids, Michigan, his new episcopal residence.
 The Vatican appointed him in 1954 as an assistant at the pontifical throne.

 During Albers's episcopacy, the diocese built 38 parishes, 42 elementary schools and two high schools.
 This earned Albers the appellation "The Builder".
 Albers enjoyed a special devotion to Saint Joseph; one of the new parishes was named for him.
 In 1954, the diocesan newsletter Catholic Weekly, Lansing began publication; Albers was instrumental in its startup.
 In 1962, Albers attended the opening session in Rome of the Second Vatican Council.

 Retirement and legacy

-On October 7, 1964, Pope Paul VI accepted Albers's early retirement as bishop of Lansing due to bad health.
-He was succeeded by Bishop Alexander M. Zaleski.
+On October 7, 1964, Pope Paul VI appointed Bishop Alexander M. Zaleski coadjutor bishop of Lansing to assist Albers due to his poor health.
 Joseph Albers died in Lansing on December 1, 1965, at age 74.
 He was interred at St. Joseph's Catholic Cemetery in Lansing.
+Zaleski automatically succeeded him as Bishop of Lansing.

 The Knights of Columbus has a chapter named for him, the Bishop Joseph H. Albers Council 4090 in Davison, Michigan.
 St. Joseph's Catholic Church was established in Battle Creek, Michigan in 1941.
 To pay for the church, part of the grounds was subdivided and sold.
 That section is named "Bishop Albers Subdivision".
 The Diocese of Lansing operates the Bishop Joseph H. Albers Vocations Trust Fund, which provides scholarships to seminarians.